Our Contributors - Fall 2013

 Randy Donowitz has been keeping aquariums most of his life.
 During the mid 1980s and 90s he was consumed with the breeding of African Cichlids.
 In 1994 he purchased his first marine system- a simple 55 gallon reef setup and he has been an incurable coralholic ever since.
 Randy's articles have appeared in numerous hobbyist publications including Aquarium Frontiers, Advanced Aquarist, Marine Fish and Reef USA Annual and Aquarium Fish magazine.
 Currently, he curates and maintains the 3 system, 700 gallon coral reef display at Pratt Institute in Brooklyn, NY where he enjoys the privilege of sharing his knowledge and love of the hobby with students, staff, and community members from around the Tri-State area.

-Brian Cook - Art Director - is an artist and graphic designer from South Florida, presently living in New York City.
-He is pursuing his graduate degree in the History of Art at Hunter College and currently employed at the Pratt Institute's Writing and Tutorial Center.
+Brian Cook is an artist and graphic designer from South Florida, presently living in New York City.
+He is pursuing his graduate degree in the History of Art at Hunter College and is currently employed in the Writing and Tutorial Center at the Pratt Institute.
+In March of 2014, he finally started up his first 20 gallon reef tank, learning much from many of the best hobbyists in the country.

 Sanjay Joshi in real life is a Professor of Industrial and Manufacturing Engineering at Penn State University.
 He has been a reef addict since 1992, and currently keeps several reef aquariums at home including a 500G SPS coral dominated reef.
 He also co-manages the 500G aquarium at Penn State.
 He has published several articles in magazines such as Marine Fish and Reef Annual, Aquarium Frontiers, Aquarium Fish, and Advanced Aquarist.
 In addition, he has been an invited speaker at several marine aquarium society meetings in the US and Europe.
 He received the MASNA award in 2006, for his contributions to the marine aquarium hobby.